louking/members/docs/racingteam-admin-reference.rst

     :DOB:
         :term:`members <member>` date of birth

+    :Active:
+        if *yes*, indicates :term:`member` is currently on the racing team

+The view has the following filters:

+    :Show inactive members:
+        check this to see inactive members.
+This allows old members to be added back to the racing team by checking this then setting the old member's **Active** to *yes*

 .. note::
     before using this view, new :term:`members <member>` needs to be created on the :ref:`Members view`, and